SumedhSaraf/Web_Application_E-Kart/README.md

 ### Instructions to run the code
 - Download the Ecommerce1.2 folder
 - Import it as a Maven Project in your IDE.Preferably Eclipse Mars.
-- Run the Project oa Tomcat v8 server
+- Run the Project on a Tomcat v8 server
 - Access the following URL https://localhost:8080/app/homepage
 - You will be able to see a screen similar to Firstpage.png